andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-21-Lesson-2-The-Very-Basics-of-the-Command-Line-on-a-MAC.md

 ---
-published: false
+published: true
 ---

 #### The Very Basics of the Command Line on a Mac
 ### Lesson 2

-Lesson 2

-In this lesson we will be creating a directories and switching between directories.
+In this lesson we will be creating directories and switching between directories.

 Review: What’s a directory?
 What command did we learn last time?

 Open Terminal.
 Type `mkdir fun` and hit enter to run the command.

 Did anything happen?
 It doesn’t look like it based on your terminal window, but your computer just made a directory titled fun.
-The command `mkdir` means **m**a**k**e **dir**ectory.
+The command `mkdir` means **m**a**k**e a **dir**ectory.
 Pretty simple right?

 We know that a directory “fun” exists, because we just made it.
-Now enter the command `cd fun` .
+Now enter the command `cd fun` . `cd` is the command to **c**hange **dir**ectories .
+We specified that we wished to switch to the "fun" directory when we said `cd fun` .

 We just changed directories.
 We are now in the directory titled “fun”.
 As we learned last lesson, the computer always tells us what directory we are in following the `:` in the information on the screen.
 Now instead of the `~` symbol, we see we are currently in "fun".